REDD1326/Time_Series_Data_Visualization/README.md

 <a id = 'section3'></a>
 ## Count data as Time Series

 Daily migration monitoring data generates time series at different scales.
 A time series is a sequence of points measured at consistent time intervals.
-Time series data may include intervals of years, months, days, hours, and so on.
+Time series data may include intervals of years, months, days, and so on.

 Monitoring data may be heterogeneous among sites and even among years in sites.
 Major challenges to analyze raptor counts as a time series are: